ZYChimne/ZYChimne.github.io/content/page/about-me/index.md

 Feature Cross Recommender with Attention
 ------
 Python, Tensorflow, DCN, *March 2021*, [GitHub]((https://github.com/ZYChimne/Recommender-with-Attention))
-* Re-implemented Deep & Cross Network on MovieLens, refering to Deep & Cross Network for Ad Click Predictions (KDD2017)
+* Re-implemented Deep & Cross Network on MovieLens, referring to Deep & Cross Network for Ad Click Predictions (KDD2017)
-* Explored ways of feature smooth and adapt matrix production in the end, which is able to reduce the parameters and inference time of the model, whule increasing its performance by reducing RMSE by 0.004
+* Explored ways of feature smooth and adapt matrix production in the end, which is able to reduce the parameters and inference time of the model, while increasing its performance by reducing RMSE by 0.004

 Bert in Pytorch
 ------
 Python, Pytorch, Transformers, Bert, *March 2021*
-* Implemented a Bidirectional Encoder Representations from Transformers in Pytorch, which is able to run a variaty of tasks, including mask language modeling and question answering
+* Implemented a Bidirectional Encoder Representations from Transformers in Pytorch, which is able to run a variety of tasks, including mask language modeling and question answering

 Multi-elevator Control System
 ------
 C, AT89C52, Keil, Proteus, *September 2020-December 2020*, [GitHub](https://github.com/ZYChimne/MultiElevator)
-* Designed circuit blueprint connecting AT89C52 and percurial devices
+* Designed circuit blueprint connecting AT89C52 and devices
 * Designed multi-elevator control system which is able to assign the most appropriate one of the two elevators in a four-floor building

 Question Answering System
 ------
 Full-stack, Java, SpringBoot, Bootstrap, Thymeleaf, JPA, *September 2020-December 2020*, [GitHub]((https://github.com/ZYChimne/MRCWeb))
 * Developed a MVC application with SpringBoot and Access MYSQL Database with JPA
-* Designed and implemented grid-based pages with Bootstap that were adaptive to both desktop and mobile devices
+* Designed and implemented grid-based pages with Bootstrap that were adaptive to both desktop and mobile devices
 * Used Python and Transformers to build Bert-based information retrieval model

 MIPS Multi-cycle Central Processing Unit